-Strategy 1: to manage the root disease in young stands fall bridge trees concurrent with the spacing treatment and favour alternative tree species that do not suffer mortality or growth loss from this root disease.
+Strategy 1: To fall bridge trees concurrent with the spacing treatment and favour alternative tree species that are tolerant or immune where appropriate.
 This strategy of bridge tree removal is accomplished through the felling of what appear to be healthy "bridge trees" adjacent to an infected or symptomatic tree or infection centre.
-The goal is to impede the under ground fungal pathways for tree-to-tree spread of the disease.
+The goal is to impede the underground fungal pathways for tree-to-tree spread of the disease.

-Strategy 2: is to favour immune or tolerant species especially where they can act as a buffer surrounding an infection centre or tree.
+Strategy 2: To favour immune or tolerant species especially where they can act as a buffer surrounding an infection centre or tree.
 Broadleaf tree species maybe the only other choice in areas with high levels of root disease and limited alternative coniferous species.